toome123/ESP8266-IoTJS/README.md

 # ESP8266-IoTJS
 Package for control ESP8266-EVB (with loaded ESP8266 olimex IoT firmware ) over WebSocket.
 #### Use at your own risk, it is Beta 0.0.1
-#### Work properly with only one board connected ot host at the time
+#### Work properly with only one board connected to host at the time
 only work with
 * Relay
 * Button